 Built from the ground up, the SEI Wealth PlatformSM (the Platform) is an end-to-end solution that enables wealth management firms to provide a comprehensive, modern and fully integrated advisor and client experience that supports front-, middle-, and back-office services all within a single infrastructure.
 Integrating technology, operational outsourcing and asset management in one solution, the Platform is unlike any solution on the market today because it truly empowers transformational change.
 But that’s not easy.
 It’s something a lot of people talk about—but many people resist.
 To survive in this increasingly global and competitive marketplace, change is necessary.
 But how?

-Challenges of organizational adoption often accompany the implementation of new technology.
-The adoption issues are often associated with an organization’s people element.
-SEI understands how hard change is for organizations, and therefore, the importance of change management.
+Challenges of organisational adoption often accompany the implementation of new technology.
+The adoption issues are often associated with an organisation’s people element.
+SEI understands how hard change is for organisations, and therefore, the importance of change management.
 The company has taken a proactive approach to address its clients’ change management needs when it comes to implementing the Platform.

 You don't have to go it alone

 Change is never easy, but today, doing nothing is the bigger risk.
 SEI is a long-term strategic partner because its values centre on building relationships that strengthen client communities.
 Striving to help clients achieve much more than a technology conversion, SEI works with them to transform their businesses—a process much more ambitious, complex, far-reaching and effective.

 “With 50 years of implementation experience, we have an unparalleled commitment to completing complex conversions on time and on budget.
 This is not a new business for us,” said Al Chiaradonna, Senior Vice President of Private Banking at SEI.
 “Yet, after a number of successful implementations, and growing market adoption of our latest solution in the U.S., we realised we could add even more value to our clients by investing even further in the people side of change.”